Harshil-Jani/Harshil-Jani/README.md

 - 📫 How to reach me **[harshiljani2002@gmail.com](mailto:harshiljani2002@gmail.com)**

 - ⚡ Fun fact - **I learn things accidently**
 <h2> I suffer from Performance Anxiety. </h2> GIVE ME SOME TIME TO IMPROVE AND NOT JUST GET ON ME FOR MY COMMUNICATION SKILLS.
+I can help improving the performance for your softwares and infrastructure if you just don't judge me :)

 <br>